-Brazil will stage the 20th FIFA World Cup final tournament in the summer of 2014, with 32 nations competing including 13 from Europe.
+Brazil staged the 20th FIFA World Cup final tournament in the summer of 2014, with 32 nations competing including 13 from Europe.

-Qualifying for the finals runs until late 2013, when the draw will be held.
-The allocation of places, along with UEFA's 13, will be Asian Football Confederation (AFC) 4.5, Confederation of African Football (CAF) 5.0, Confederation of North, Central American and Caribbean Association Football (CONCACAF) 3.5, South American Football Confederation (CONMEBOL) 4.5, Oceania Football Confederation (OFC) 0.5, and one slot for the hosts Brazil.
+Qualifying for the finals ran until late 2013, when the draw was held.
+The allocation of places, along with UEFA's 13, was Asian Football Confederation (AFC) 4.5, Confederation of African Football (CAF) 5.0, Confederation of North, Central American and Caribbean Association Football (CONCACAF) 3.5, South American Football Confederation (CONMEBOL) 4.5, Oceania Football Confederation (OFC) 0.5, and one slot for the hosts Brazil.

-Twelve cities are scheduled to host matches: Belo Horizonte, Brasilia, Cuiaba, Curitiba, Fortaleza, Manuas, Natal, Porto Alegre, Recife, Salvador, Sao Paulo and Rio de Janeiro, where the final will be played at the rebuilt Estádio Mário Filho, better known as the Maracanã.
+Twelve cities hosted matches: Belo Horizonte, Brasilia, Cuiaba, Curitiba, Fortaleza, Manuas, Natal, Porto Alegre, Recife, Salvador, Sao Paulo and Rio de Janeiro, where the final was played at the rebuilt Estádio Mário Filho, better known as the Maracanã, and won by Germany.
 It was at that stadium where the only previous World Cup held in Brazil concluded in 1950.
-All four previous World Cups in South America – Uruguay in 1930, Brazil in 1950, Chile in 1962 and Argentina in 1978 – have been won by teams from that continent.
+All four previous World Cups in South America – Uruguay in 1930, Brazil in 1950, Chile in 1962 and Argentina in 1978 – had been won by teams from that continent.

 More information can be found on FIFA's official website.